vsc-eco/docs/docs/02_Using VSC.md

 **HBD**, VSC’s stablecoin, serves as the **base asset** in all liquidity pools.
 This means that every liquidity pair involves **HBD** as one of the assets.

 HBD’s role as the stablecoin mitigates the risks associated with volatility.
-Since HBD is algorithmically backed and has a long-standing history of stability, LPs are exposed to only one-sided volatility - that of the volatile asset in the pair (e.g., BTC).
+Since HBD is algorithmically backed LPs are exposed to only one-sided volatility - that of the volatile asset in the pair (e.g., BTC, ETH, HIVE).
 This reduces the complexity of hedging against multiple volatile assets.

 ### **AMM Algorithm**: